Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Added Du'urdin province (Nidavellir).

+* Heroes
+- Goblin custom heroes can now be created.

 * Items
 - Fixed issue which caused a crash when a gryphon rider read a Scroll of Forgetfulness or a Book of Retraining.